 Wolverine goes ninjanote By the way, in the movie, he's instructed to wield the sword with both hands.

 While fighting atop the bullet train, Wolverine charges at a mook many feet behind him by leaping up so that he remains in the same place while the train speeds by under him.
-In reality, his body was already going the same speed as the train while riding it, so leaping in the opposite direction shouldn't have caused him to travel any farther than a normal jump.
-The only difference would be that the additional wind drag would slow him down somewhat, making the train beneath him pass by slightly more quickly.
+In reality, Wolverine and the mooks are already moving at the same speed as the train, so jumping would at best provide only minimal deceleration through wind drag, as opposed to Wolverine temporarily flying like he's Superman.

 As You Know: When he saw the old pit where he saved Ichirō, Wolverine was about to tell what had happened there... and Mariko stopped him: she already knows that story.